 Yes, possums will pretend to play dead when they feel threatened.
 This is their natural defense mechanism and is known as “playing possum”.
 When a possum plays dead, it will collapse on its side and remain motionless.

 It may even release a foul-smelling fluid from its anal glands.
 The possum will stay in this position until the threat has passed.

 How to Tell If a Possum is Playing Dead Or Actually Dead

 When most people think of possums, they think of the animal playing dead.
 This is actually a common defense mechanism for possums when they feel threatened.
 But how can you tell if a possum is actually playing dead or if it’s actually dead?

 Possums are nocturnal animals that are often seen as pests.
-If you come across a possum during the day, it’s likely that it is playing dead.
+If you come across a possum during the day, it will likely play dead.
 Here are some signs that a possum is playing dead: its body will be stiff, its mouth will be open, and its eyes will be closed.

 It may also emit a foul odor.
-If you’re not sure whether or not a possum is truly dead, you can prodd it with a stick to see if it reacts.
+If you’re unsure whether a possum is dead, you can prod it with a stick to see if it reacts.

 Welcome to Zeke’s Blogging Adventures!
 We cover various topics, from travel and camping to hunting and fishing.
 We hope you enjoy reading our blog Thanks for stopping by!